amyreese/nib/README.md

 processors, as well as arbitrary attributes.

-Document processors are then given a list of all documents that match the processor's document type, and then return a mapping of paths to documents.
+Document processors are then given a list of all documents that match the processor's document type, then returns a modified list of documents.
-Processors can also optionally generate a set of "virtual" pages to include with its return value, allowing processors to create archives, tag pages, and more.
+Processors can modify existing documents, or optionally generate a set of "virtual" pages to include in its return value, allowing processors to create archives, tag pages, and more.

-Once all document processors have returned a mapping of paths to documents, document bodies are run through the Markdown processor, and then passed to the appropriate templates for final rendering and output to static files.
+Once all document processors have been run, document bodies are run through the Markdown processor, and then passed to the appropriate templates for final rendering and output to static files.

 Static resources, such as CSS, Javascript, and images, are then matched to configurable resource processors and merged with the document output.
 This